Home • Our Team

 Alexa Pastor, Senior Editor

-Alexa Pastor enthusiastically began her career at Simon & Schuster in August of 2014.
-Since that time, she has edited rewarding stories across all age ranges, including bestsellers Kamala Harris: Rooted in Justice, All This Time, She Gets the Girl, and #1 New York Times bestseller Five Feet Apart.
-She is fortunate to work with incredible authors and illustrators including Ben Clanton, Nikki Grimes, Jean Reidy, Amy Makechnie, Caroline Kusin Pritchard, Marisa Kanter, and Naomi Klein.
-Prior to landing her dream job, Alexa was a bookseller at Barnes and Noble, graduated summa cum laude from Villanova University (Go ‘Cats!), and completed her master’s degree in children’s and young adult publishing at Rosemont College.
 She is acquiring picture books, middle grade, and YA that have strong commercial hooks, led by a standout voice, and a unique approach to storytelling either in structure or trope.
-She is most drawn to stories with a surprising twist (thrillers welcome, but twisty picture books too!), nonfiction that elevates events and voices marginalized by history, and contemporary love stories in all their forms including swoony romance (both rom-coms and rom-drams welcome!), friendship makeups rather than breakups, and celebrating family love in every shape and form it takes.
-When not reading and editing, Alexa is voraciously consuming bad reality TV and Nancy Myers movies, listening to true crime podcasts, or exercising the eternal optimism that comes with being a Mets and Giants fan.
-You can follow her on Twitter @Alexa_Pastor926.
+She is most drawn to stories with a surprising twist (thrillers welcome, but twisty picture books too!), nonfiction that elevates marginalized events and voices, and contemporary love stories in all their forms including swoony romance (both rom-coms and rom-drams welcome!), friendship makeups rather than breakups, and celebrating family love in every shape and form it takes.
+When not reading and editing, Alexa is voraciously consuming bad reality TV or Nancy Myers movies, listening to true crime podcasts, or exercising the eternal optimism that comes with being a Mets and Giants fan.
+You can follow her on Twitter

 Deeba Zargarpur, Editor

-She is looking primarily for books written by marginalized authors across all age ranges and formats (excepting board books).
-Her taste can be best described as “your favorite guilty pleasure” and she likes to joke that she enjoys “murder or makeouts”—preferably both, ideally at the same time.
-As an avid fan of Asian TV, she lives for melodrama and enjoys sweeping, emotionally intense YA with complicated characters; voicey, adventurous middle grade that reminds her of Over the Garden Wall; picture books that are either funny or informative; and she is always looking for translated genre fiction from the Global South.
+Now, she’s focusing on building a diverse list of authors across age ranges and formats (excepting board and chapter books).
+Her taste can best be described as “elevated guilty pleasure” and she likes to joke that she enjoys “murder or makeouts”—preferably both, ideally at the same time.
+Think of her for your big feelings; your sweeping gothic romances; your emotionally intense YA; your complicated, morally gray girlfailures; your voicey, fantastical middle grades; your cheeky, sardonic picture books; as well as any and all translated genre fiction from the Global South.
 She’s also a big fan of monsters, mean girls, and revolutionaries.
-Connect with her @AlyzaLiu on Twitter or find out more about Alyza’s tastes at AlyzaLiu.com/WishList.
+Connect with her @AlyzaLiu on Twitter, or find out more about her taste at AlyzaLiu.com/WishList.

-Daniela Villegas Valle joined Simon & Schuster in 2021 as a Publishing Assistant to Justin Chanda, Anne Zafian, and Denene Millner.
+Daniela Villegas Valle joined Simon & Schuster in 2021 and is now an assistant editor to Justin Chanda and Anne Zafian.
 She graduated with a Bachelor of Arts Degree in both English and Spanish and a minor in creative writing from Virginia Commonwealth University, after which she completed the NYU Summer Publishing Institute.

 Alma Gomez Martinez, Editorial Assistant